Battle for Pikes Peak: Background

 The rules to the series are very similar to that of the more widely known Battle for the Gold Pan.
 There are however many distinct differences.
 Unlike the four games per year between CC and DU, Air Force and CC have traditionally played only two games per year (between 2011 and 2014 only one game was played), this is mostly done in part as Air Force and CC have never been in the same conference.
-Air Force is currently part of the Atlantic Hockey Association, while Colorado College is a founding member of both its former and current hockey leagues, respectively the Western Collegiate Hockey Association and National Collegiate Hockey Conference.
+Air Force is currently part of Atlantic Hockey America, while Colorado College is a founding member of both its former and current hockey leagues, respectively the Western Collegiate Hockey Association and National Collegiate Hockey Conference.
 Both play a home-and-home series on weekends, where both teams play on each other's home ice on back-to-back nights.
-As of the upcoming 2022–23 season, CC plays its home games at Ed Robson Arena, while Air Force's home ice is Cadet Ice Arena.
+As of the upcoming 2024–25 season, CC plays its home games at Ed Robson Arena, while Air Force's home ice is Cadet Ice Arena.
 Both arenas feature NHL-sized rinks, in contrast to CC's former home of Broadmoor World Arena, with a larger Olympic-sized rink.
 Before Robson Arena opened in 2021–22, the difference in rink size was again similar to that of the rivalry between CC and DU.
 The setup is that the winner of the series wins the Pikes Peak Trophy.
 If a tie is reached then the trophy is retained by the previous winner.
 In the 2016/17 season both schools faced off again for only one game in the regular season.
-In the 2019-20 season, the teams faced off twice in a season for the first time in four seasons.
+In the 2019–20 season, the teams faced off twice in a season for the first time in four seasons.